sparkflows/sparkflows-docs/docs/user-guide/user-guide/workflows/passing-parameters-to-workflows.rst

 ===============================

 Fire Insights runs the spark jobs with ``spark-submit``.
 It takes in the workflow JSON as a parameter.
 There are multiple ways to pass extra parameters to the workflow.
-If the same parameter is specified multiple times, the order of precendence in which they are applied is as shown below:
+If the same parameter is specified multiple times, the order of precedence in which they are applied is as shown below:

   * Through Program Parameters passed during Workflow Execution
   * By specifying the parameters in the Workflow Editor